 Housing Element Update

 The County of Sonoma is in the process of updating its General Plan Housing Element.
-Find out more about the process below.
+Learn more about the process below.

 On this page: